Install EL Linux via PXE and UEFI

 }

-If there are multiple disks in the server, Grub will label them as hd0, hd1, hd2, etc. It seems that the numbering of such disks may vary, and if the OS installation is suddenly in disk hd1 in stead of hd0, it is useful to define a fallback boot menu item as in this example:
+If there are multiple disks in the client computer, Grub will name them as hd0, hd1, hd2, etc. It seems that the numbering of such disks may vary, and if the OS installation is suddenly in disk hd1 in stead of hd0, it is useful to define a fallback boot menu item as in this example:

 set default=0